- Describe human testicular and ovarian reproductive anatomies

 Labor is the muscular contractions to expel the fetus and placenta from the uterus.
 Toward the end of the third trimester, estrogen causes receptors on the uterine wall to develop and bind the hormone oxytocin.
 At this time, the baby reorients, facing forward and down with the back or crown of the head engaging the cervix (uterine opening).
 This causes the cervix to stretch and nerve impulses are sent to the hypothalamus, which signals the release of oxytocin from the posterior pituitary.
 Oxytocin causes smooth muscle in the uterine wall to contract.
 At the same time, the placenta releases prostaglandins into the uterus, increasing the contractions.
 A positive feedback relay occurs between the uterus, hypothalamus, and the posterior pituitary to assure an adequate supply of oxytocin.
 As more smooth muscle cells are recruited, the contractions increase in intensity and force.

 There are three stages to labor.
 During stage one, the cervix thins and dilates.
 This is necessary for the baby and placenta to be expelled during birth.
 The cervix will eventually dilate to about 10 cm.
 During stage two, the baby is expelled from the uterus.
-The uterus contracts and the mother pushes as she compresses her abdominal muscles to aid the delivery.
+The uterus contracts and, in most cases, the person giving birth pushes as they compress the abdominal muscles to aid the delivery.
 The last stage is the passage of the placenta after the baby has been born and the organ has completely disengaged from the uterine wall.
 If labor should stop before stage two is reached, synthetic oxytocin, known as Pitocin, can be administered to restart and maintain labor.